Rhaphidophora Cryptantha is a shingling plant or shingle vine native to Papua New Guinea, tropical regions of African tropics, and Southeast Asia.

 To give your new vine the best care, there are a few things you’ll need to learn about it.

 How tall this plant grows depends entirely on the space given for it to do so.
-When grown outdoors with plenty of room, the vines can reach about 6′-8′ feet long.
+When grown outdoors with plenty of room, the vines can reach about 6′-8′ feet long at maturity.

 When grown indoors, depending on whether you grow it on a moss pole for support or inside a terrarium, it’ll grow as much as the space you designate for it.

-The leaves are flat and condensed, and when growing onto a wall or tree, they can almost seem artificial.
+The dark green leaves are flat and condensed, and when growing onto a wall or tree, they can almost seem artificial.